HanGyeolee/AndroidPdfWriter/README.md

 5. [License](#license)

 ## Changed
+### v1.1.3
+I solved the memory excess error when attaching images and fonts by replacing it with a temporary file.

+All stream data is stored in a temporary file and read as a PDF binary.
+Both `DCT_DECODE` and `FLATE_DECODE` have been made in temporary files, drastically reducing memory usage.

 ### v1.1.2
 Supports transparent background images.
 By representing the alpha value as a soft mask image, a black line can be drawn at the edges for small images.
 If you also attempt to draw the Xml Vector Drawable with PDFimage, change it to a bitmap with an alpha value of at least 256x256 px.